-This one is really a hefty plugin and also notorious for dragging down your site speed.
+This one is really a hefty plugin and is also notorious for dragging down your site speed.

 That being the case, I often offer the alternative for a few other platforms that can easily carry the weight of your ultra-important business offerings.

-A great platform for selling that shifts the weight from your site in relation to digital goods, is SendOwl.
+A great platform that’s a good alternative for eCommerce selling that shifts the weight from your site in relation to digital goods, is SendOwl.

 For courses, I recommend working with a hosting platform that handles the transactions for you.
 These include Thinkific and Teachable.

-If you are working with physical products and are looking for a more direct alternative to WooCommerce, I steer clients to Ecwid.
+If you are working with physical products and are looking for a more direct alternative to WooCommerce, go with Ecwid.
 It has an intuitive interface and also has a free tier for 10 products.